ElektraInitiative/libelektra/doc/decisions/iterators.md

 ## Constraints

-To ensure backwards compatibility, we could embed one such iterator into KeySets, but recommend that people use an external instance (int) in new code.
+We could embed one such iterator into KeySets, but recommend that people use an external instance (int) in new code.

 ## Assumptions